probcomp/Gen.jl/docs/src/ref/modeling.md

 ### Caching Julia values

-By default, the values of Julia computations (all calls that are not random choices or calls to generative functions) are cached as part of the trace, so that [Trace update operations](@ref) can avoid unecessary re-execution of Julia code.
+By default, the values of Julia computations (all calls that are not random choices or calls to generative functions) are cached as part of the trace, so that [Updating traces](@ref) can avoid unecessary re-execution of Julia code.
 However, this cache may grow the memory footprint of a trace.
 To disable caching of Julia values, use the function annotation `nojuliacache` (this annotation is ignored unless the `static` function annotation is also used).